dennysabu/MacOS-Wifi-Strength-Scanner/README.md

 # MacOS Wifi Scanner
  A much more complicated and less efficient way of finding signal strength on a Mac.

- This program will query the Mac airport utility repeatly report the signal strenght by default.
+ This program will query the Mac airport utility repeatedly report the signal strength  by default.
 This should work on most modern Macs with WiFi.

  ### Options
  ----